 - hurting you with an object of any kind

-Abuse may start out as verbal or emotional and may gradually increase to physical or sexual violence.
-After incidents of abuse, a partner or ex-partner can seem to be very sorry or very loving.
+Abuse may start out as verbal or emotional, and may gradually increase to physical or sexual violence.
+After incidents of abuse, a partner or ex-partner can express and behave with great remorse or affection.

 What is Criminal Harassment?